Brainchip-Inc/akida_examples/doc/model_zoo_performance.rst

 Akida 1.0 models
 ----------------

-For 1.0 models, 4-bit accuracy are provided and are always obtained through a QAT phase.
+For 1.0 models, 4-bit accuracy is provided and is always obtained through a QAT phase.

 .. note::
     The "8/4/4" quantization scheme stands for 8-bit weights in the input layer, 4-bit weights in